 b.
 He is like a refiner’s fire and like launderer’s soap: The coming of this second Messenger will be awesome and terrible, but with a purpose.
 Both the launderer and the refiner work to clean, not to destroy.

 ii.
 “If any of you, my hearers, are seeking the Lord at this time, I want you to understand what it means: you are seeking a fire which will test you, and consume much which has been dear to you.
-We are not to expect Christ to come and save us in our sins, he will come and save us from our sins; therefore, if you are enabled by faith to take Christ as a Savior, remember that you take him as the purger and the purifier, for it is from sin that he saves us.”
+We are not to expect Christ to come and save us in our sins, he will come and save us from our sins; therefore, if you are enabled by faith to take Christ as a Saviour, remember that you take him as the purger and the purifier, for it is from sin that he saves us.”
 (Spurgeon)

 iv.
 At the same time, notice that He will sit as a refiner.
 The sitting posture shows that the refiner may seem indifferent, but He is not.
-He is carefully working with the silver, burning off and scraping away the dross that that the flames bring to the top.
-“I think I see in the sitting down of the refiner a settled patience, as if he seemed to say, ‘This is stern work, and I will sit down to it, for it will need care, and time, and constant watchfulness’” (Spurgeon).
+He is carefully working with the silver, burning off and scraping away the dross that the flames bring to the top.
+“I think I see in the sitting down of the refiner a settled patience, as if he seemed to say, ‘This is stern work, and I will sit down to it, for it will need care, and time, and constant watchfulness.’”
+(Spurgeon)

 v.
 “If you are just now in the fire, dear soul, be of good cheer – it shows at least that you are silver, and are capable of performing more acceptable service in God’s holy Temple.”
 (Meyer)